Whitey Bulger: Extortion of drug dealers

-The murder of Arthur "Bucky" Barrett
+Murder of Arthur "Bucky" Barrett

-The Winter Hill Gang used an unoccupied house owned by Michael Nee, the brother of Bulger associate Patrick Nee, located at 799 East Third Street in South Boston to extort wealthy criminals.
-One such criminal who came to Bulger's attention was Arthur "Bucky" Barrett, a safecracker and thief who was allegedly one of six men who stole $1.5 million from the Depositors Trust bank in Medford on Memorial Day Weekend of 1980.
+The Winter Hill Gang used an unoccupied house owned by Patrick Nee's brother Michael, located at 799 East Third Street in South Boston, to extort wealthy criminals.
+One such criminal was Arthur "Bucky" Barrett, a safecracker and thief who allegedly participated in the theft of $1.5 million from the Depositors Trust bank in Medford on Memorial Day Weekend of 1980.
 Barrett had refused to give Bulger a cut of the money from the heist, and instead paid the Patriarca family for protection.
-Bulger asked Weeks to lure Barrett to a secret meeting, and on November 30, 1983, Barrett arrived at the East Third Street home for a purported diamonds sale.
-When Barrett arrived, Bulger drew a machine gun and yelled: "Bucky Barrett, freeze!".
+On November 30, 1983, Barrett was lured to 799 East Third Street for a purported diamonds sale.
+When he arrived, Bulger drew a machine gun and yelled: "Bucky Barrett, freeze!"
 Bulger and Flemmi then chained Barrett to a chair, and over several hours, Barrett directed the gangsters to the location of $57,000 in hidden cash; $47,000 was retrieved from his home, and another $10,000 from a bar.

-After Bulger, Flemmi and Weeks returned to the house with the money, they stood Barrett up and Bulger announced: "Bucky's going to go downstairs and lie down for a while".
+After Bulger, Flemmi and Weeks returned to the house with the money, they stood Barrett up and Bulger announced: "Bucky's going to go downstairs and lie down for a while."
 As Barrett walked downstairs to the basement with Bulger and Flemmi, Bulger shot Barrett in the back of the head without warning, causing Barrett's body to hit Flemmi, who tumbled down the stairs with the corpse.
-An angry Flemmi told Bulger: "You could have shot me!".
-Flemmi removed Barrett's teeth, in the belief it would prevent later identification, while Bulger reclined on a couch upstairs.
-Weeks and Patrick Nee dug a hole in the dirt-floor basement in which to bury Barrett.
-Afterwards, Patrick Nee was upset that Barrett had been killed in the house as he had expected only an extortion to take place.
-Michael Nee was vacationing in Florida at the time of the murder and was unaware that Barrett had been killed and buried in his basement.
+An angry Flemmi told Bulger: "You could have shot me!"

+Immediately following the murder, Bulger reclined in a couch.
+Meanwhile, in the basement, Flemmi removed Barrett's teeth in the belief it would prevent later identification while Weeks and Patrick Nee dug a grave in the basement's dirt floor.
+Afterwards, Nee expressed anger that Barrett had been killed, expecting only an extortion to take place.
+Nee's brother was vacationing in Florida at the time of the murder and remained unaware that Barrett's body had been buried in his basement.